 Overall, it is our hope that by acknowledging existing inequalities, students will see that they have the ability to impact and enrich the lives of others through their own actions and choices, thereby promoting awareness and a social consciousness during a key time in their development.

 I encourage you to consider championing this global movement and help us to transform young lives, revitalize communities in Canada’s North, and mobilize young people from around the world to act for global change.

 Register Your School

-and share this invitation with any individuals, groups and organizations who may be interested in supporting, volunteering or encouraging more people to participate in this important movement.
-Visit www.globaldignity.ca for more info.
-(New site will be up REAL SOON!!!!)
+Visit www.globaldignity.ca and register your school / organization!
+Share this invitation with any individuals, groups and organizations who may be interested in supporting, volunteering or encouraging more people to participate in this important movement.

 - Students will learn about the importance of dignity in their own lives and the lives of others.